 Inspired by Alicia C. Simpson’s Quick & Easy Vegan Celebrations

 1 pound red new potatoes, scrubbed and chopped

 1 small zucchini, diced

 1 small yellow squash, diced

-- 3 tablespoons plain soy or rice milk (you could even use unsweetened almond milk)
+3 Tablespoons plain soy or rice milk (you could even use unsweetened almond milk)

-Heat 4 tablespoons of the oil in a large griddle or skillet over medium heat.
+Heat 4 tablespoons of the oil on a large griddle or in a large skillet over medium heat.
 Add the potato cakes and fry on both sides until lightly browned, 3 to 4 minutes on each side.

 Warm the remaining 2 tablespoons of oil in a separate large saucepan.
-Add the spinach and saute until it has wilted down.
+Add the spinach and sauté until the spinach has wilted.
 Remove from the heat.

-You can either serve the tomato slices raw or roast them under the broiler for 2 to 3 minutes.
+You can either leave the tomato slices raw or brush them with olive oil and broil them for 2 to 3 minutes.